Beautiful Boy (2018 film): Plot

 savings, David decides to read Nic's diary.
 To his horror, Nic has filled half the pages by colorfully describing his growing addictions through worrying words and disturbing cartoons.
 On one of the last pages, Nic writes of his difficulty obtaining meth in college, but that he managed to score some heroin.

 Returning home, David senses that Nic is using again, and Nic leaves of his own accord, feeling claustrophobic from his dad's suspicions about his drug use.
-David and Nic finally meet up, and Nic asks his dad for money, so he can go to New York.
+David and Nic finally meet up, and Nic asks his dad for money so he can go to New York.
 Knowing the money will almost certainly go towards drugs, David declines, and Nic angrily leaves.
 David later gets a call from a New York hospital saying Nic has overdosed.
 David flies there to retrieve him, and after talking to his ex-wife and Nic's mother Vicki, he decides Nic should be sent to live with her in Los Angeles.

 Nic has a fresh start in Los Angeles.
 He attends 12 step meetings, spends time with his sponsor Spencer, and even works at a drug clinic to help newer patients overcome their addiction.
 Fourteen months sober, Nic drives to visit David and his family.
-Seeing Nic back to his old self, interacting happily with his two younger half-siblings, David is proud of his son's newfound sobriety, as is his wife Karen.
+Seeing Nic back to his old self, interacting happily with his two younger half-siblings Daisy and Jasper, David is proud of his son's newfound sobriety, as is his wife Karen.
 As he departs from their home, however, Nic has a sudden surge of depression, resents his sobriety, and fears relapsing.
 Spencer gives Nic moral support over the phone, but to little avail.
 Later that night, Nic drives into San Francisco, where he runs into Lauren, a fellow drug addict from his past, and confesses his desire to "party", despite having been clean for quite some time.
 The two buy various drugs in the streets, which they proceed to inject together at Lauren's place, where they have sex.